 Support and enhance the multistakeholder model

-Decentralizing power within ICANN through an “empowered” community
+Decentralizing power within ICANN through an Empowered Community.

-Solidifying consultation processes between the ICANN Board and community into the ICANN Bylaws
+Solidifying consultation processes between the ICANN Board and Empowered Community into the ICANN Bylaws.

-Establishing a Community Forum, that all are welcome to participate, to ensure that all voices and perspectives are heard before execution of a community power
+Establishing a Community Forum, in which all are welcome to participate, to ensure that all voices and perspectives are heard before execution of a Community Power.

-Decision-making based on consensus
+Decision-making based on consensus.

 Enhancing ICANN’s appeals mechanisms and binding arbitration processes to be more accessible and transparent.

-Protecting representation of global public interest by engraving it into ICANN’s Mission, Commitments and Core Values; now considered a “Fundamental Bylaw”
+Protecting representation of global public interest by engraving it into ICANN’s Mission, Commitments and Core Values; now considered a “Fundamental Bylaw.”

-Ensuring that ICANN Board directors can be held accountable to community through recall mechanisms
+Ensuring that ICANN Board Directors can be held accountable to the Empowered Community through recall mechanisms.

 Maintain the security, stability, and resiliency of the Internet DNS

-Accountability measures do not affect any operational activities of ICANN which could directly or indirectly affect the security, stability, and resiliency of the Internet DNS
+Accountability measures do not affect any operational activities of ICANN which could directly or indirectly affect the security, stability, and resiliency of the Internet DNS.

-Maintain ICANN’s Bylaws commitment to the security, stability, and resiliency of the Internet DNS
+Maintain ICANN’s Bylaws commitment to the security, stability, and resiliency of the Internet DNS.

-Binding IRP that allows users or the community to challenge ICANN if it is operating as per its mission and bylaws.
+Binding IRP that allows users or the Empowered Community to challenge ICANN if it is not operating as per its Mission and Bylaws.

-Revising ICANN’s Mission, Commitments and Core Values to prevent “mission creep” or expansion of the mission beyond its original goals
+Revising ICANN’s Mission, Commitments and Core Values to prevent “mission creep” or expansion of the Mission beyond its original goals.

 Implementing Fundamental Bylaws that require a higher threshold for approval by the Board.

-Accountability measure that requires community approval of changes to Fundamental Bylaws.
+Accountability measures that require Empowered Community approval of changes to Fundamental Bylaws.

-Accountability measures that allow the community to reject standard bylaws changes that could affect security, stability, and resiliency of the Internet DNS.
+Accountability measures that allow the Empowered Community to reject Standard Bylaws changes that could affect security, stability, and resiliency of the Internet DNS.

-Accountability measure which allows the community to reject Budgets and operating plans which could affect security, stability, and resiliency of the Internet while ensuring the protection of the Post-Transition IANA budget and the availability of a caretaker budget for ICANN activities.
+Accountability measures which allow the Empowered Community to reject budgets and strategic/operating plans which could affect security, stability, and resiliency of the Internet while ensuring the protection of the Post-Transition IANA Functions Budget and the availability of a caretaker budget for ICANN activities.

-Accountability measure which allows the community to remove the Board if its actions threaten the security, stability, and resiliency of the Internet
+Accountability measures which allow the Empowered Community to remove the Board if its actions threaten the security, stability, and resiliency of the Internet.

-Bylaws changes which can require the review of Post-Transition IANA operations
+Bylaws changes which can require the review of Post-Transition IANA operations.

 Bylaws changes which provide for the separation of Post-Transition IANA and the reallocation of IANA functions if the actions or inactions of Post-Transition IANA are threatening the security, stability, and resiliency of the Internet.

-Accountability measures that allow the community to force ICANN to accept IANA Function Review recommendations and the separation of Post-Transition IANA.
+Accountability measures that allow the Empowered Community to force ICANN to accept IANA Function Review recommendations and the separation of Post-Transition IANA.

 Reviews which will ensure the components of the community effectively represent the views of their stakeholders.